mmisty/jest-test-each/package/README.md

 ## What's next

 - [ ] do not create suite wrapping when resulted to only one test in the group
-- [ ] create addition field 'reasons' for defect - to fail when defected test fails with other reason then expected

 ## Unavailable features
 1. to start testEach by Idea plugin (**workaround**: wrap with describe and do not put name into Test Each)